The Sentinel outside Carnegie Library

 Pottery WorkersLeft to right: Batter-out, Jiggerman and mold-runner.

 Locke's Jewelry StoreLocke's Jewelry Store at Broadway and 5th Streets.
 The building is still here and it is still a jewelry store.

 Chester Bridge from Third StreetThe Chester Bridge from Third Street. many can remember this scene for many years the best connection to Chester, WV.
-Demolished in ? it was replaced by the Jennings Randolph Bridge in ?.
-(Can anyone help us with the years?)
+Demolished around 1968 or 1969 it was replaced by the Jennings Randolph Bridge about 1978.
+(Thanks to William A Morgan for help with the years.)

 California Hollow.California Hollow.
 Now State Rte 11 looking north.

 East Liverpool Railway CompanyEast Liverpool Railway Company.
 Once a thriving commuter network bringing people to East Liverpool from locations such as Wellsville and other surrounding communities.
 The Railway company was one of the first casualties of the growing popularity of the automobile and better roads.

 East Liverpool from what is now State Rte 7.